 In the courtroom, in addition to being respectful and abiding by courtroom procedures, take an active role in the case.
 Take notes so you can keep track of who said what and points that you want your attorney to contest.
 This will also give you a place to record questions when you debrief with your attorney outside of the courtroom.

 A DUI conviction can have serious ramifications on your personal and professional life.
 It can cause you to lose jobs, lose contact with family members and can seriously impact your financial situation.
 If you are facing a DUI arrest in San Diego, you need an experienced DUI attorney who knows the law and can help you achieve the best outcome for your specific case.

 Your freedom is your right.
 Do what you can to protect it by working with a competent, tenacious and skilled DUI defense attorney in San Diego.
-Attorney Joni Eisenstein has been practicing law in San Diego for over 25 years and has a reputation for not only being smart, but for being a fervent advocate for her clients.
+Attorney Joni Eisenstein has been practicing law in San Diego since 2003 and has a reputation for not only being smart, but for being a fervent advocate for her clients.